Leighrs/Metabarcoding/README.md

 **3C.
 Import custom reference sequence database (optional):**

-> If your custom pipeline has been logged into this pipeline, your custom RSD should already be uploaded and in the subfolder (`$HOME/Metabarcoding/${PROJECT_NAME}/input/`).
+> If your custom RSD has been logged into this pipeline, your custom RSD should already be uploaded and in the subfolder (`/group/ajfingergrp/Metabarcoding/Project_Runs/$PROJECT/input/`).
 >   - Naviate to this subfolder to confirm it is there.
 If not follow these directions to transfer RSD into your project folder:
 >
 >If storing your RSD on FARM already copy file to the subfolder (`/group/ajfingergrp/Metabarcoding/Project_Runs/$PROJECT_NAME/input`) created for your project: